simopier/QuantifyingHydrideMicrostructure/RHCP_Validation_Measurements/RHCP_Validation_Instructions.md

 ## 10 - Open images
 * Go in __File__ and select __Open__.
-* Then select the image from computer.
+* Then select the image from computer. *Make sure you open the binarized image from the result folder created by MATLAB.*
-* *At this point you should see another ImageJ tab open with the image*.
+* *At this point you should see another ImageJ tab open with the binary image*.

 ## 11 - Save Macro
 We will need to save a macro to help us perform the measurements.